- Airports in Luzon Philippines

-As an archipelago, flying is the most convenient and fastest way to explore the major regions in the Philippines.
+Because the Philippines is an archipelago, flying is the most convenient and fastest way to explore its major regions.
 Most visitors who would like to experience the Philippines' best beaches, islands, mountains, and other spectacular attractions have to go through at least a few airport transfers, thanks to the geographical features of the Philippines.

 For your epic vacation in the Philippines, you need to plan your flights to the Philippines and entry and transfer points carefully.
 Learning more about the major airports in the Philippines will help you determine the most suitable airport to land in.

 - Read our guide on transportation in the Philippines

 - Read our article on the best cars to rent in the Philippines

 Like many countries, the busiest Philippine airports are those located in the most prominent cities.
 The Ninoy International Airport (NAIA) or Manila Airport lies in the National Capital Region (NCR) or Metro Manila and is the country’s main flight hub.

 - Check out the best rainy season activities in the Philippines

 - Read our article on the best golf courses in the Philippines

 - Check out our 2-week Philippine itinerary packages